IvS-KULeuven/cgse/docs/roadmap.md

 ## Features

+### The `cgse` Command

-- A `cgse` command that is extensible with new commands and command groups:
+Provide a `cgse` command that is extensible with new commands and command groups:

 - [x] a command to initialise your environment.
 - [x] a command to check versions of installed packages.
 - [ ] a command to check your installation, settings, setups, environment ..
 - [x] a command group to handle core services
 - [x] a command to list running CGSE processes.
 - [x] device drivers shall be able to plug in their own command groups.

+### Settings, Setup and the environment

 - [x] A modular/decomposed `settings.yaml` file.
 - [x] A clear set of environment variables.
-- Setups:
-    - [ ] automatic submit to GitHub
+- [ ] automatic submit of new Setups to GitHub.
-    - [ ] a TUI for inspecting the loaded Setup
+- [ ] a TUI for inspecting the loaded Setup.

-- [ ] `tui-executor` integration
+### Common functionality

 - [ ] Reference Frames and coordinate transformations -> Graphs
+- [ ] Metrics for all devices will be handled using InfluxDB
+- [ ] Use of Grafana to visualize the metrics

 ## Devices